Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

 sequence: 13
 ---

-# Bulk Executor
+# Bulk executor

-The Bulk Executor is a feature in Azure Cosmos DB that allows bulk inserts, updates, and deletes.
+The bulk executor is a feature in Azure Cosmos DB that allows bulk inserts, updates, and deletes.
 Inserts and updates appear in the change feed.

 Let's see how we incorporate it into our current code sample.